Frequently Asked Questions About Lumens

 Why does the Stellar network need a native asset?

-The Stellar network offers all of the innovative features of a shared public ledger on a distributed database—often referred to as blockchain technology.
+The Stellar network offers the innovative features of a shared public ledger on a distributed, global database—often referred to as blockchain technology.
 The Stellar network’s built-in currency, the lumen, serves two purposes:

 First, lumens play a small anti-spam role.

 Each transaction has a minor fee—0.00001 lumens—associated with it.
 This fee prevents users with malicious intentions from flooding the network (otherwise known as a DoS attack).
-Lumens work as a security token, mitigating DoS attacks that attempt to generate large numbers of transactions or consume large amounts of space in the ledger.
+Lumens serve as a security measure that mitigates DoS attacks that attempt to generate large numbers of transactions or consume large amounts of space in the ledger.

-Similarly, the Stellar network requires all accounts to hold a minimum balance of 1 lumen.
-This requirement ensures that accounts are authentic, which helps the network maintain a seamless flow of transactions.
+Similarly, the Stellar network requires all accounts to hold a minimum balance of 0.5 lumens.
+This requirement incentivizes users to declutter the ledger by eliminating abandoned accounts, thereby that ensuring that all accounts are likely to have economic utility on the network.

 Second, lumens may facilitate multi-currency transactions.